Why is unauthorised building work an issue?

 Local governments are able to issue a ‘building approval certificate’ to the applicant in relation to unauthorised building work.

-The applicant will need to complete all forms, submit adequate plans and specifications (documentation), pay all relevant fees and demonstrate that the building work complies with the relevant standards.
+The applicant will need to complete all forms, submit adequate plans and specifications (documentation).
+They will also need to pay all relevant fees and demonstrate that the building work complies with the relevant standards.

 Some councils have differing standards in regards to the documentation required.
 Documentation will need to be provided by most, if not all, of the following consultants.